 - You know about the logic of a grant proposal and will be able to structure it in a meaningful, convincing way.

-- You are able to convincingly formulate your project idea and convey your project concept.
+- You are able to apply certain language types and convincingly formulate your project idea and convey your project concept.

 - You have your personal strategy for the next grant proposal.

 Presentation by trainer, group work, individual exercises, writing practice

 Participants should bring a laptop for the writing exercises.

 Please note that this is not an English language course.
 Proficiency in English at the B2 level of competency is required.

 November 9, 2019, 9 am–5 pm

 Doctoral candidates and postdocs from all disciplines

 This workshop is part of the certifying program "Designing and Managing Research Projects" (EMF).